pactus-project/PIPs/PIPs/pip-31.md

 type: Standards Track
 category: Core
 created: 08-08-2024
-requires: 30
 ---

 ## Abstract

-This document proposes calculating the validator fee based on the amount of data each account consumes daily.
+This document proposes calculating the fee based on the amount of data each account consumes daily.
-It also defines the "Account Creation Fee" as a network fee that each account must pay to the network upon sending its first transaction.

 ## Specification

-The transaction fee can be determined based on either the Consumption Fee or the Account Creation Fee.
+The transaction fee can be determined based on either the Consumption Fee.
 Validators can drop transactions with lower fees, but transactions with higher fees are accepted and kept in the transaction pool.